MarkLC-r7/le_php/README.md

-Logentries to Logentries with Php
+Logging to Logentries with Php
 =======================================

 With these simple steps you can send your Php application logs to Logentries.